emiliano-go/DBWarden/config_rework.md

 - no stale TOML usage in normal setup docs
 - include internals for discovery and loading
 - include mutation safety and failure handling
+- include explicit warning that full scan fallback may be slower in large repos
+- include env-var optimization guidance with examples

 ---